-From cross country skiing through Christmas light displays to theatre productions, Calgary has Christmas fun for all ages and budgets.
-Here are some ideas for holiday fun in Calgary.
+From indoor and outdoor light displays to theatre productions, Calgary has Christmas fun for all ages and budgets.
+Here are some of the best holiday events and light displays in Calgary.
 We hope you enjoy them as much as we do.
 Happy holidays!

 Here are our top picks for holiday fun in Calgary: